Apply to become a firefighter/paramedic.

 • Community involvement or volunteering

 Resumes are only accepted during an open recruitment period.
-Recruitment for 2024 is March 1 to 31.
+Recruitment for 2026 is March 1 to 31.

 Step 1.
 Application

 Supporting documentation is not required at the time of application unless otherwise specified.
-Applicants who are shortlisted will be asked to produce them in a very limited timeframe.
-We highly encourage you to begin acquiring copies of these documents as soon as possible.
+However, shortlisted applicants will be asked to produce documents in a very limited timeframe.
+We encourage you to begin acquiring these documents right away.
+It is your responsibility to understand the qualifications and accepted types of supporting documentation before you apply.

-• If you are found to have falsified or intentionally misrepresented your credentials, you will not be allowed to proceed, and future applications will not be accepted from you.
+Your documentation must include legible copies (or possibly originals) of official credentials.
+If you are found to have falsified or intentionally misrepresented your credentials, you will not be allowed to proceed, and future applications will not be accepted from you.

 • Proof of valid Alberta College of Paramedic registration number

-• Proof of NFPA 1001 – Level I and Level II
+• Proof of NFPA 1001: Level I and Level II

 • ACLS Certification (if applicable)